 COVID-19 is impacting the entire economy and marketplace, including the milk market.
-We’ll be providing weekly updates with milk futures prices and other market updates to help keep you as knowledgeable as possible during this time.
+We’ll be providing weekly/monthly updates with milk futures prices and other market updates to help keep you as knowledgeable as possible during this time.

 To learn more about using risk management to protect your profits, contact Zach Myers.

 August 17, 2020 Update

 August, September, and October Class III prices have declined considerably over the last couple weeks.
 However, prices from November 2020 through July 2021 seem to have moderated and are trading similarly to slightly higher compared to what they were one month ago.
 Class III price over the next three months declined an average of $2.23 per cwt since this time last month to $18.11.
 However, the following 9 months averages $16.57, eight cents per cwt better than one month ago.
 The Class III milk futures price averages $16.96 for the next 12 months.

 Class III milk prices over the last month have continued to increase, with the main increases coming between July and November.
 Class III milk price averages $20.53 per cwt over this five-month period and then averages $16.36 per cwt the following seven months.
 The 12-month average Class III price is $18.10.
 In mid-June, the average 12-month price was $17.47.
 There is a consensus among buyers that there is currently a shortage in the milk supply, and that seems to be the current driver for increased milk prices over the next several months.

 June 19, 2020 Update

 Earlier this week, Governor Tom Wolf announced that the Commonwealth will be providing $40 million of federal relief money it received from the CARES Act stimulus package signed into law on March 27 to help the Pennsylvania agriculture community in recouping lost revenue due to COVID-19.
 His administration is allocated $15 million in funds to address losses sustained by dairy farmers across Pennsylvania that were affected by displaced or dumped milk.